 Mary Ellen Massey became principal in 2009.
 Six pre-fabricated classrooms that were damaged by the hurricanes of 2004 were removed, and four classrooms were turned over to the parish for thrift store storage.
 A regulation-sized track and field was installed behind the Athletic Center in 2010.
 Beginning in 2009, the school participated in the Voluntary Pre-Kindergarten program for 4 year old students.
 A self-contained classroom for ESE students with learning disabilities was established in 2010.
 The New Page Academy (NPA) contained 9 students with varying exceptionalities and different grade levels.

-Mrs. Mary Ann Irwin, Ed.S., became principal of Holy Name of Jesus Catholic School in 2012, and serves in that capacity, today.
+Mrs. Mary Ann Irwin, Ed.S., was principal of Holy Name of Jesus Catholic School from 2012-17.
 The school has come into the "age of technology" with the total capacity, campus-wide, of wireless internet.
 We offer SMART Interactive White Board equipped classrooms, Mobile iPad Cart, 3D AV Rover Projection System, State -of-the-art tablets issued to every middle school student, Elementary and Middle School computer labs, Computer equipped media center, Digital Textbooks and Core Extension Programs and Digital Microscopes.
 Many of the textbooks and supplemental materials to support curriculum are accessed on the tablets and on websites at home and at school.
 Middle School students also have projects in video production, project-based learning opportunities to integrate science and math into hydroponic and traditional gardening, architecture and engineering, Service-Learning, Performing Arts, Visual Arts, Foreign Languages, 21st Century Skills, Cultural Explorations and many additional opportunities for Enrichment and Exploration.
 HNJ students continue to excel in Brevard County and Brevard Catholic Schools Science Fairs, Orlando Holocaust Center, Brevard County Art Shows, and Honors Choir among many other events.

 We are incredibly proud to share over 50 years of a community of faith, family and friends!